BYU-NLP-Lab/topicalguide/README.md

 Second, go to [this website](http://www.miniwebtool.com/django-secret-key-generator/) to generate your `SECRET_KEY`.

-Open `topicalguide/settings.py` in your favorite text editor.
+Third, open `topicalguide/settings.py` in your favorite text editor.
+Within this file:

-Insert your generated `SECRET_KEY` where it says
+(1) Insert your generated `SECRET_KEY` where it says

 	SECRET_KEY=''

-Third, set your database settings.
+(2) Set your database settings.
 You could use sqlite, which is configured for you.
 If you want to use Postgres there are instructions below for setting it up on Fedora.

-Fourth, set `DEBUG = True` to use the developement server.
+(3) Set `DEBUG = True` to use the developement server.
 If DEBUG is set to False then ALLOWED_HOSTS must be set.
 See Django's documentation for further details.

-Optionally, configure other various django options.
+(4) Optionally, configure other various django options.

 ### 4. Import a Dataset